 It should also be said that unrestricted access to information in general is vital to a civilised society (except of course where that information would endanger an individual, family, community or a nation).
 This blog is, by virtue of its title, concerned with poetry and, more specifically it is intended as a remote repository for my own poetry.
 It does extend to the poetry of others and to various philosophical discussions (see also my other blog site, ‘Forty Two’).
 It also has links to some of the poets I like and admire, as well as to other sites of relevance.
 It is also dedicated to the institution of family and to the importance of using language to promote understanding, not only of humanity, but also between human communities; to communicate what’s really important to us all.

 Last but not least, my poetry is not intended to be for publication or competition (otherwise I shouldn’t be placing it here), but rather for my own children and their future descendants, as a small part of our family history, in the cause of which personal biographies always play an important and often revealing part.

 Having said that, not all of the poetry I’ve written is here by a long way, but it might well be at some point.
 In my first year of blogging, I tried to write a poem every week, as time and inspiration allowed.
 I didn’t quite achieve that.
 In 2012 I wrote even less, but by then I’d met and cemented some enduring online relationships with many other poets and writers and the effect this had was, I believe, to improve the quality, if not the quantity of my poetry.
-So, the journey has changed direction, slightly, and become even more interesting.
+So, the journey changed direction, ever so gradually, and became even more interesting …

 “This is a voyage of discovery“.